 The following services may be provided through the VR&E program:

 Period of Eligibility - Like many VA benefits VR&E has a limited period of eligibility.
-The basic period of eligibility in which VR&E services may be used is 12 years from the date of separation from active military service, or the date the veteran was first notified by VA of a service-connected disability rating, which comes later.
+The basic period of eligibility for VR&E is 12 years from the date of separation from active military service, or the date the veteran was first notified by VA of a service-connected disability rating, whichever comes later.

 You and your Vocational Rehabilitation Counselor will work together to:

 - Determine your transferable skills, aptitudes, and interests.

 - Identify viable employment & independent living services options.

 - Identify physical demands and other job characteristics.

 - Narrow vocational options to identify a suitable employment goal.